 We all understand how to get and build personal credit: Pay your bills on time.
 Do not have too much debt.
 But business credit?
 That often seems like a mystery for many small businesses, a seemingly foreign and exotic world to many small business people.
-But it need not be.
-The actual process of getting business credit is in fact not dissimilar to building your own personal credit profile, only you do it in the name of the business.
+But it needs not be.
+Getting business credit is not dissimilar to building your own personal credit profile; only you do it in the name of the business.

 Below are eight simple steps to establishing business credit to access a line of credit in the future.

 The first thing to understand is that to build business credit, you must separate your business and its finances from your own personal credit.
 That, in turn, means you must have a business that is a separate legal entity from you.
 It cannot be a sole proprietorship or regular partnership since those are not separate legal entities.
 No, the business must be either a corporation or a limited liability company (LLC).

 By creating a separate entity, you allow your business to have a legal structure and credit rating apart from, and different from, your own.

 Get an Employer Identification Number: